Medically reviewed by Drugs.com. Last updated on May 5, 2022.

-In addition, you can take a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen (Advil, Motrin and other brand names) or aspirin, to ease pain and relieve swelling.
+In addition, you can take a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen (Advil, Motrin and other brand names) or naproxen (Aleve, Naprosyn and others), to ease pain and relieve swelling.
 As pain gradually subsides, your doctor may recommend a rehabilitation program to restore the normal range of motion in your leg and to gradually strengthen the injured muscle.

 If you have a Grade III strain in your leg, the torn muscle may need to be repaired surgically by an orthopedic specialist.
 One exception is a Grade III plantaris strain, which usually is treated without surgery.

 When To Call a Professional